-Verdict: One step encrypted destination for locating all of your passwords.
+Verdict: One encrypted step destination for locating all of your passwords.

 8. Android Device Manager

-Android Device Manager allows you to ring, locate, lock your Android device remotely.
+Android Device Manager allows you to ring, find, lock your Android device remotely.
 It also allows you to wipe device’s entire data if it by any chance it gets permanently out of your reach.